 From listening, we moved on to developing and presenting our research, and now, we are entering a phase of exploring solutions with with local experts and stakeholders to improve the quality of life in rural Western communities.
 Through research and conferences, we seek to join and energize a conversation between journalists and scholars, citizens, nongovernmental groups and policymakers, about a region that still holds powerful sway over our national imagination and our future.

 Each year since 2012, the project has convened the Eccles Family Rural West Conference to share knowledge and ideas about the rural West.
 The most recent conference, held in Park City, Utah, in April 2019, considered a range of topics from economic development to cultural divides in the amenity West.

-The Eighth Annual Rural West Conference is scheduled for March 2020 in Carson City, Nevada.
-Discussion will explore ranching in the American West.
+The Eighth Annual Rural West Conference was scheduled for March 2020 in Carson City, Nevada.
+Discussion was to explore ranching in the American West, but the event was canceled due to COVID-19.
 More information can be found on the event webpage.